adityassrana/blog/_posts/2020-01-29-PyTorch-Tips.md

     ````
 8. torchvision.transforms vs torchvision.transforms.functional.

-    The functional API is statelessand you can directly pass all the necessary arguments.
+    The functional API is stateless and you can directly pass all the necessary arguments.

     Whereas torchvision.transforms are classes, initialized with some default parameters unless specified.